 Faculty Research Labs

 In addition to their individual research projects, many faculty in the Communication Studies department maintain active research labs where they explore issues at the forefront of the field.
-Students in the department have involved themselves in these labs through work-study positions, through Research Practica (through which they can earn academic credit) and as Research Assistants.
+Students in the department have involved themselves in these labs through work-study positions, through Research Practica (through which they may earn academic credit) and as Research Assistants.
 Click below to learn more about some of the work being done by our faculty.

 Students interested in exploring their interests in research are encouraged to consider conducting an independent study with a faculty member or applying for the Communication Studies Honors Program (see Honors under Course of Study)